 7.2.5 where the College reasonably believes it is in your Child’s interests to do so to third parties, for example for medical purposes, insurance purposes or to the organisers of College trips and excursions.

 8 We shall take care to ensure that all information supplied relating to your Child is accurate and any opinion given relating to your Child is fair.
 We shall not be liable for any loss You or your Child is alleged to have suffered resulting from statements of fact or opinions, fairly and honestly held, contained in any reference given by Us.

 9 We take photographs and videos of our students from time to time for inclusion in our prospectuses, information booklets, promotional and information material and on our website.
-We reserve the right to use such photographs and video recordings of your Child while under the care and supervision of the College staff in our promotional material unless You have written to the Director stating that You do not consent to such photographs or recordings being used for these purposes.
+We reserve the right to use such photographs and video recordings of your Child while under the care and supervision of the College staff in our promotional material unless You have written to the Head Teacher stating that You do not consent to such photographs or recordings being used for these purposes.

 10.1 We will obtain your consent wherever possible before arranging any form of medical or dental treatment for your Child.
 However, unless You have notified the Head in writing to the contrary, You agree that if it is impracticable to obtain that consent, for instance due to lack of time, We may arrange treatment, including surgery under general anaesthetic and blood transfusions, if it is considered to be in the best interests of your Child to do so.

-10.2 The College medical practice or any other medical practitioner treating your Child shall have the right to inform You and the Director and other College staff of confidential information about your Child if the medical practitioner considers it to be in the best interests of your Child, or necessary for the protection of other students to do so.
+10.2 The College medical practice or any other medical practitioner treating your Child shall have the right to inform You and the Head Teacher and other College staff of confidential information about your Child if the medical practitioner considers it to be in the best interests of your Child, or necessary for the protection of other students to do so.